VizuaaLOG/BulmaJS-Docs/source/docs/master/2-core-components/alert.blade.md

     - ../../1-getting-started/4-creating-a-plugin
 ---

 There's times where you need to alert something to your visitor, maybe you want to warn them before they delete a record.
-You could use the build in browser's `alert` method, but that doesn't follow your branding does it?
+You could use the browser's built-in `alert` method, but that doesn't follow your branding does it?

 This alert plugin creates a nice wrapper around the modal plugin already present, with the ability for multiple 'types' and cancel/confirm events, the alert plugin is a great addition to any website.